Winter Shipping Policy

 We are asking you to read the following and help us out a bit, how can you do this?
 Follow our policy and recommendations list below.
 Here at Maple we do everything possible to insulate your paint. - This does NOT imply any guarantees

-We have successfully shipped paint for years durning winter months
+We have successfully shipped paint for years during winter months.

 Winter Shipping: Water-based products most likely will not survive a Freeze/Thaw cycle.
 Maple takes every possible precaution to ensure that your items are packed and wrapped for winter shipping.